vc27/ParentTheme/README.md

 ChangeLog
 ====================

+### 03.19.16 - v-8.0.0 randy-c-2.1
+- condense theme to use the index file only in order to streamline the overwright process for child themes
+- update html & css to utilize foundations

 ### 03.19.16 - v-8.0.0 randy-c-2.0
 - convert from code kit to grunt
 - update gitignore with new rules